Kerry Lee Wood

 - Born June 16, 1977 in Irving, TX USA

-Kerry Wood is one of the great strikeout pitchers in baseball history, with 10.32 strikeouts per nine innings, ranking (as of 2012) # 2 on the all-time list behind Randy Johnson.
+Kerry Wood is one of the great strikeout pitchers in baseball history, with 10.32 strikeouts per nine innings, ranking (as of 2012) #2 on the all-time list behind Randy Johnson.
 In only his fifth major league start, Kerry struck out 20 Houston Astros on May 6, 1998, a major league record.
+He allowed just one hit and walked none that day for a game score of 105 - the highest ever recorded in a nine-inning start.
 Wood pitched 14 seasons with a record of 86-75 and 63 saves, but also made 16 trips to the disabled list.
+As a rookie, he went 13-6, 3.40 and was named the NL Rookie of the Year; he struck out 233 batters in only 166 2/3 innings but did not pitch in September because of arm problems.
+However, with the Cubs in the postseason for the first time since 1989, he started Game 3 of the NLDS against the Atlanta Braves; he gave up only 1 run on 3 hits in 5 innings, but still lost the game, 6-2.
+It is widely thought he aggravated whatever he injury he was nursing during that start, and a s a result he missed the entire 1999 season.

 - 1998 NL Rookie of the Year Award